Wednesday, November 4, 2009

 Seriously though, COTS is a procurement term that is supposed to embrace technology standards, but lacks any standard definition itself.

-At our magazine we like to think of COTS as being anything that is available out of a company catalog, even if it is tweaked or adjusted for a specific program.
+We like to think of COTS as being anything that is available out of a company catalog, even if it is tweaked or adjusted for a specific program.
 On the other hand custom would be anything that the government or end-user pays a supplier to develop from the ground up.

 We've been talking about COTS for 15 years now.
 We've had shows about it and dedicated sections of our magazine to it, but many of our readers still differ on its meaning.